Updated March 29, 2023, to include more pictures of new food offerings. Plexiglass partitions have been removed from workstations.

 Updated March 29, 2023

-I really enjoyed the latest rotation of sweets at the LAX United Club, especially the oatmeal raisin cookies shown above left.
+I really enjoyed the latest rotation of sweets, especially the oatmeal raisin cookies shown above left.
 Chocolate mousse is another popular new addition which seems to disappear rather quickly every time a new tray is brought out.

 Late Afternoon and Evening Snacks